apollographql/router/NEXT_CHANGELOG.md

 ### Environment variable expansion mode configuration ([#1772](https://github.com/apollographql/router/issues/1772))

-The environment variable: `APOLLO_ROUTER_CONFIG_SUPPORTED_MODES` can be used restrict which modes can be used for environment expansion.
+The environment variable: `APOLLO_ROUTER_CONFIG_SUPPORTED_MODES` can be used to restrict which modes can be used for environment expansion.
 This feature is undocumented and unsupported and may change at any time.

 For example: